samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 - Instead of using a list of byte arrays for the buffer, access portions of a single large byte array.
 - Instead of an integer counter that gets repeatedly converted to a byte array, allocate a byte array once and repeatedly fill that buffer or use a byte array counter.
-- Instead of repeatedly converting `timeCost` and `spaceCost` to bytes in the `DELTA` loop, convert them once in the outer `timeCost` and `spaceCost` loops respectively.
 - Skip the XORing of outputs when `parallelism = 1`.
 - Convert the key derivation domain separation string to bytes once rather than in each iteration of the loop.
 - Use an incremental hash function API rather than manual concatenation.